No Off-Season: Managing Allergies Year-Round in Florida

 Over-the-counter treatments:

-Antihistamines (cetirizine, loratadine, fexofenadine): Block histamine to reduce sneezing, itching, and runny nose.
-Non-drowsy options work well for daily use.
+- Antihistamines (cetirizine, loratadine, fexofenadine) block histamine to reduce sneezing, itching, and runny nose.
+The non-drowsy options work well for daily use.

-Nasal corticosteroid sprays (fluticasone, triamcinolone): Reduce inflammation in nasal passages.
-Most effective when used consistently, not just during symptoms.
+- Nasal corticosteroid sprays (fluticasone, triamcinolone) reduce inflammation in the nasal passages.
+They work best when used consistently, not just on bad days.

-Saline rinses (neti pot, squeeze bottles): Flush allergens from nasal passages.
-Use distilled or boiled water only.
+- Saline rinses (neti pot or squeeze bottle) flush allergens from the nasal passages.
+Use only distilled, sterile, or previously boiled and cooled water.

 Prescription options: